 |Depending on the breed there is a 6 to 25 minimum quantity

 Our list of hatcheries may not be the ideal choice for everyone, depending on various factors such as your location, desired breed, required quantity, and other specific preferences.

 There can also be a significant difference in the minimum order quantity.
-And lastly, some hatcheries are smaller than others, making their hatching breeding processes different.
+And lastly, some hatcheries are smaller than others or non-commercial, making their processes different.

-We’ll discuss all these hatcheries with their specifics so you can decide which one suits you best.
+Let’s discuss all top hatcheries with their specifics so you can decide which one suits you best.